azagniotov/stubby4j/README.md

                                          configure stubs via the stubby4j
                                          HTTP POST API.
- -da,--disable_admin_portal              Does not start Admin portal -dc,--disable_stub_caching              Disables stubs in-memory caching
+ -da,--disable_admin_portal              Does not start Admin portal -dc,--disable_stub_caching              Since v7.2.0.
+Disables stubs
-                                         when stubs are successfully
+                                         in-memory caching when stubs are
-                                         matched to the incoming HTTP
+                                         successfully matched to the
-                                         requests
+                                         incoming HTTP requests
  -ds,--disable_ssl                       Disables TLS support (enabled by
                                          default) and disables the
                                          '--enable_tls_with_alpn_and_http_